ccamel/awesome-ccamel/README.md

 - [evanw/polywasm](https://github.com/evanw/polywasm) - A JavaScript polyfill for WebAssembly
 - [evoluteur/meet-the-fans](https://github.com/evoluteur/meet-the-fans) - Query and visualize the network graph of your GitHub repositories, followers, stargazers, and forks (using GraphQL and D3).
 - [exogen/graphql-markdown](https://github.com/exogen/graphql-markdown) - The easiest way to document your GraphQL schema.
+- [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT and other LLM tools better.
 - [facebook/create-react-app](https://github.com/facebook/create-react-app) - Set up a modern web app by running one command.
 - [facebook/react](https://github.com/facebook/react) - The library for web and native user interfaces.
 - [facebook/stylex](https://github.com/facebook/stylex) - StyleX is the styling system for ambitious user interfaces.